History of the Spanish Dance Society

 Syllabus books, theory, recorded music and DVD’s are available to accompany the syllabus.

-The Society has spread worldwide, and at present is taught in Australia, Canada, Great Britain, Italy, Singapore, South Africa and the USA.
+The Society has spread worldwide, and at present is taught in UK, Spain, Malta, Italy, Greece, Cyprus, Mexico, Australia, New Zealand, Canada, Thailand, South Africa and the USA.